James Anthony Ellis

 In 2021, he was in and out of hospitals seeing specialists concerning the cancer.
 That same year, he separated from his wife and started battling both skin and kidney cancer.

 In November 2021, he came upon a Facebook ad for a men’s team.
+This would be the page for Mentor, Discover, Inspire (or MDI), an international not-for-profit, nondenominational men’s organization.
 After speaking with MDI man Tom Olien a half dozen times, he found the TITANS team.
 When in Africa, he participates in remote meetings on Mondays … his time: 1:30 to 4 a.m.

 TITANS teammate Phillip Bridges initially saw a man “broken and obviously overwhelmed” by an embattled relationship and poor health.
 “He was struggling in all areas of his life.
 Despite that, it was apparent that within him, there was a determination and mission at work which compelled him to find a solution.”

 Said Bridges, “We listened to him, and rather than try to fix this man, we looked at where he was disempowered in his life and gave him some new tools with which to take on the world.
 What we saw was nothing short of a transformation.”

 Through his trips, McEwen has become “Uncle John” for hundreds of people, as he helps with food preparation, gardening, and teaching life skills.
 He has brought with him donations of shoes, books, pencils, soccer jerseys, balls and art supplies.
 He’s purchased barb wire for a fencing project at a local school.

 McEwen currently is supporting four children, all from different families, living together, with the aim “to help in any way that I can to give them a better life.”
 The youngest at 5, Ester, has sadly lost both of her parents.